ArlexMR/HySOM/README.md

 ---
 ## 📦 Dependencies
-HySOM requires the following libraries for proper functioning:
+HySOM requires the following libraries for proper functioning (which are automatically installed when installing **HySOM**):
 - numpy
 - tslearn
 - matplotlib